kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

   a name.
 This would be a breaking change in two ways:
   - There is a 63 char `name` length limit.
 To guarantee a 5 char random suffix length, `generateName` is trimmed if its length is >58 chars.
-If the random suffix length were to be increased, `generateName` would need to trimmed to a shorter length, breaking users that depend on 58 chars of `generateName` being preserved.
-(Increasing the max length of `name` would also be a breaking change).
+If the random suffix length were to be increased, `generateName` would either need to trim to a shorter length, breaking users that depend on 58 chars of `generateName` being preserved, or, we'd need to increates the length of the generated `name` would be a breaking for clients that have come to expect that the generated name size will never exceed 63 chars.
   - There are major downstream projects that use "{5}" regexes to match the random suffix.
-  - Note that the selected design is statistically as good as increasing the characters appended from 5 to 11.
 - After generating a name, check if the name exists in etcd and, if it does, generate another name.
 See https://github.com/kubernetes/kubernetes/compare/master...jpbetz:kubernetes:retry-generate-name The downside to this approach is that it adds a round-trip to etcd for